-Activities will address processes, tools and know-how associated with a dynamic management and documentation of GenRes collections (both ex-situ and in-situ, as appropriate).
-They will add value to the preserved germplasm to promote its use, e.g. in breeding, farming, forestry and by consumers.
-Work will enable the development and testing of a range of solutions to enhance quality and efficiency of operations and services across collections.
+Activities will improve processes, tools and know-how associated with a dynamic management and documentation of GenRes collections (both ex-situ and in-situ, as appropriate).
+They will add value to the preserved germplasm to promote its use in breeding, farming, forestry and by consumers.
+Work will enable the development and testing of solutions to enhance quality and efficiency of operations and services across collections.
 Major efforts should go into capturing and characterising the genetic diversity in germplasm and revealing novel information to users.
 This will include acquiring comprehensive and more precise genotypic and phenotypic information on GenRes material, understanding the connections between the two, how they vary in different environmental contexts and having in place appropriate (bioinformatic) tools for data processing, exchange and visualisation.
 Due account shall be given to disclosing the potential of less adapted material from genebanks/in-situ conservation sites in relation to valuable traits associated with resilience, adaptability and quality of crops.

 Proposals should foresee a task for joint activities with other projects financed under this topic.

 C. : The GenRes-user interface and pre-breeding activities (IA)

 The Commission considers that proposals requesting a contribution from the EU of up to EUR 3 million for sub-topic A and EUR 7 million for sub-topic B would allow this specific challenge to be addressed appropriately.
 Nonetheless, this does not preclude submission and selection of proposals requesting other amounts.Expected Impact:

 Activities will enhance the status of genetic resources and increase effectiveness of conservation efforts, in particular in Europe.

 In the short to medium term work will: